guzzlerio/enanos/README.md

 # enanos

-Enanos is a HTTP server with several endpoints that can be used to substitute the actual http service dependencies of a system.
-This tool allows developers to see how a system will perform against varying un-stable http services, each which exhibit different effects.
+Enanos is an investigation tool in the form of a HTTP server with several endpoints that can be used to substitute the actual http service dependencies of a system.
+This tool allows you to see how a system will perform against varying un-stable http services, each which exhibit different effects.

 ## Downloads